 Generates Zod schemas for the specified Typesync schema and writes them to the specified file.
-The generated schemas mirror the same mapping rules used internally byDocumentation Index
+The generator can produce code for either Zod v3 or v4, and can optionally emit inferred TypeScript types alongside the schemas.Documentation Index

 Fetch the complete documentation index at: https://docs.typesync.org/llms.txt